 The court will provide the information on how to proceed and what the new terms will be.

-Downside of bankruptcy
+Drawbacks of bankruptcy

 Bankruptcy remains on your credit report for seven to 10 years; depending on the type of bankruptcy you file for, you could lose your property or assets.

 If you need a line of credit after having your debt discharged, you might have trouble finding a company to approve you.
 Or, if you do find a lender, your interest rates could be high.

-Success using the undue hardship clause is rare
+Lastly, success using the undue hardship clause is rare

 Getting your student loan debt wiped clean is not easy.
-As mentioned it’s next to impossible.
+As mentioned, it’s next to impossible.
 If you have failed to get your student loans discharged using undue hardships, there are few other options on the table, some of which are much easier to get.